 Review of the results with the Agfa precisa Ct 100

 In the following I will show you my recently cross processed color negative film.
 I used an expired AgfaPhoto CT precisa and took an Olympus XA camera which is my favorite travel camera.
 It's a small, lightweight 35mm rangefinder camera with a fast f/2.8 35mm lens which gives really sharp images.

-Finally I would say that I like the unpredictability outcome of cross processing very much.
-You never really know what you get and but that’s the fun of analog photography.
+Finally, I want to say that I like the unpredictability outcome of cross processing very much.
+You never really know what you're going to get, but that’s the fun of analog photography.

 The picture on the left side is from the mentioned first cross processed slide film.
 Contrary to the AgfaPhoto you can see for the Fuji Sensia 200 film a color shift to red and also a strong contrast.

 Camera Pentax ME Super

 Film Fuji Sensia 200

 Development cross processed with the C-41 Tetenal Kit